oivvio/nestmux/README.md

 }
 ```

-`prefixes` is an arbitrarily long ordered list of prefix keys, where the first element will be the prefix key for the first nesting level and so and.
+`prefixes` is an arbitrarily long ordered list of prefix keys, where the first element will be the prefix key for the first nesting level and so on.
 The length of this list controls the maximum nesting depth.

 `socket_name` is the name of the `tmux` socket.
 There's rarely a point in setting this to anything other than the default.